costajob/ruby-app-servers/README.md

 wrk -t 4 -c 100 -d 30s --timeout 2000 http://127.0.0.1:9292/10000
 ```

-## Tested Application Servers
+## Tested servers
-The following application servers are tested:
+The following application servers have been tested:

 ### Puma
 [Puma](http://puma.io/) is a concurrent application server crafted by Evan Phoenix.